 M.S.
 Glickman and E.G. Pamer 31

 Conversely, harmful bacteria may deregulate genes mediating energy metabolism, and can produce toxins that mutate DNA, affecting the nervous and immune systems.
-The outcome is various forms of chronic disease, including obesity, diabetes and even cancers.32 33 34
+The outcome is various forms of chronic disease, including obesity, diabetes and even cancers.32 33 34"Pathogenic bacteria have a variety of ways of disrupting the activity of and causing damage to human genes.

 L